 INDEPENDENT AUDITOR’S REPORT TO THE MEMBERS OF THE COURT OF QUEEN MARGARET UNIVERSITY, EDINBURGH

-We have audited the financial statements of Queen Margaret University, Edinburgh (‘the parent institution’) and its subsidiary (the ‘group’) for the year ended 31 July 2020 which comprise the Statements of Comprehensive Income and Expenditure, Statements of Changes in Reserves, Balance Sheets, Consolidated Statement of Cashflows and the related notes 1 to 24, including a summary of significant accounting policies.
-The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom Accounting Standards including FRS 102 “The Financial Reporting Standard applicable in the UK and Republic of Ireland” (United Kingdom Generally Accepted Accounting Practice).
+We have audited the financial statements of Queen Margaret University, Edinburgh (‘the parent institution’) and its subsidiaries (the ‘group’) for the year ended 31 July 2019 which comprise the titles of Statements of Comprehensive Income and Expenditure, Statements of Changes in Reserves, Balance Sheets, Consolidated Statement of Cash Flows and the related notes 1 to 23, including a summary of significant accounting policies.
+The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom Accounting Standards, including FRS 102 “The Financial Reporting Standard applicable in the UK and Republic of Ireland” (United Kingdom Generally Accepted Accounting Practice).

-- give a true and fair view of the group’s and of the parent institution’s state of affairs as at 31 July 2020 and of the group and parent institution’s income and expenditure, recognised gains and losses and changes in reserves and of the group’s statement of cash flows for the year then ended;
+- give a true and fair view of the group’s and of the parent institution’s state of affairs as at 31 July 2019 and of the group and parent institution’s income and expenditure, recognised gains and losses, and statement of cash flow for the year then ended;

 - have been properly prepared in accordance with United Kingdom Generally Accepted Accounting Practice;